Cora Borradaile on Phone Extraction, Cloning and Keyword Warrants

 This week on the The Final Straw you’ll hear me speaking with Cora Borradaile, who sits on the advisory board of the Civil Liberties Defense Center and works around issues of tech security in movements and is an associate professor at OSU.

 We discuss the use of phone cloning by US Marshall’s and other law enforcement while engaging protestors in Portland, OR.
 We talk about UpTurn’s recent report concerning widespread use of cellphone extraction tools to copy and search the contents of cell phones captured during interactions with cops.
 Finally, we talk about Keyword Searches, where (often without warrants) google hands over information from peoples google searches to law enforcement.
-You can find a transcription of the conversation below, with a zine version coming soon.

 Sean Swain Update